MateuszOtmianowski/PythonNotes/Notes.md

 - looping through pandas data frame is done with "for lab, row in brics.iterrows():";
 - for lab, row in cars.iterrows():
     cars.loc[lab,"COUNTRY"]=row['country'].upper() <- creates new column (upper letter version of country column), cars['COUNTRY']=cars['country'].apply(str.upper) is equivalent and more efficient;
+- While there are many ways to normalize data, one of the simplest ways is to divide all of the values in a column by that column's maximum value.
+This way, all of the columns will range from 0 to 1.
+To calculate the maximum value of a column, use the Series method max();
+- The pivot_table method borrows it's name from pivot tables in Excel and it works in a similar way, ex. titanic_survival.pivot_table(index="pclass", values="survived", aggfunc=np.mean) or titanic_survival.pivot_table(index="pclass", values=["age", "survived"], aggfunc=np.mean);
+- Using the 'dropna' method will drop any rows that contain missing values.
+We can use the subset argument to only drop rows if certain columns have missing value ex. new_titanic_survival = titanic_survival.dropna(subset=["age", "sex"]);
+- .iloc works by position (row/column number), .loc instead addresses rows and columns by index, not position, i.e. if you delete some rows, loc will be returning rows by their original indexes;
+- reset_index() method recalculates indexes so they begin from 0, useful if index numbers are distored by for example 'dropna' method, The drop keyword argument specifies whether or not to make a dataframe column with the index values.
+If True, it won't, if False, it will.
+We'll almost always want to set it to True;
+- By default, .apply() will iterate through each column in a dataframe, and perform a function on it.
+The column will be passed into the function.
+The result from the function will be combined with all of the other results, and placed into a new series ex. titanic_survival.apply(function).
+By passing in the axis argument, we can use the .apply() method to iterate over rows instead of columns ex. titanic_survival.apply(function, axis=1);

 Numpy boolean operators:
 - the operational operators like < and >= work with Numpy arrays out of the box.
 Unfortunately, this is not true for the boolean operators and, or, and not.
 To use these operators with Numpy, you will need np.logical_and(), np.logical_or() and np.logical_not();